 Which Areas to Visit

+This really depends on your Florida Keys itinerary.
 The Keys are pretty spread out and you kind of have to choose which area you’d like.
 The road, the “Overseas Highway,” runs all the way down so you’re not going to get lost!
 Key Largo is closest to Miami if you only have a little bit of time, and of course Key West is the furthest South and the most famous.

 We stayed a Kona Kai the first night in Key Largo as we worked our way down South.
 Kona Kai has little villas dotted around so you get a whole condo vibe to yourself.
 Just across from Kona Kai was a yummy restaurant called Ballyhoo’s which I highly recommend if you stop here.
 Check here for current rates